Multi-Level Marketing and E-Commerce Online: Focus on Product or Recruitment?

 4. Provide a point of purchase.

 Make it easy for interested buyers to get the products from you online.
 Have an independent web presence that can be simple but fully functional.
-Make sure the terms and conditions, refunds and returns, and data privacy policy are clearly asserted on your website.
+Make sure the terms and conditions, refunds and returns, and data privacy policy are asserted on your website.

 Ensure as well to show product seals stating that your product is BFAD-registered and approved to be distributed in the Philippines.

-Will you be the “the one”?
+Will you be the “one”?

 The more real you are, the more trustworthy you will become.
-Sooner or later, you don’t have to sell anymore as people will turn to you for practical advise and trust the products you will recommend for purchase (whether they can get it from you or elsewhere).
+Sooner or later, you don’t have to sell anymore as people will turn to you for practical advice and trust the products you will recommend for purchase (whether they can get it from you or elsewhere).

-I still have to meet this kind of an MLM digital personality.
+I still have to meet this kind of MLM digital personality.
 Who knows?
 That could be you.

 Comment (1)